MANET

 MANET exercises chiefly include:

-• Not only Pattern Recognition but also pattern Reorganization
+• Not only Pattern Recognition but also Pattern Reorganization

 • Simple Problem Solving through diverse arithmetic arrangements of Rhythmic Patterns and creating logical Cadenzas